 The Philadelphia Folklore Project presented the third iteration of its Dance Happens Here initiative.
 The project, which began in 2007, provided technical assistance, performance opportunities, and professional development services to local and culturally diverse artists working in folk and traditional arts.
 Programs included a dance camp for Liberian and Cambodian dancers.

-Karen E. Outen is a writer and a 1998 Pew Fellow.
+Michael Grothusen is a visual artist and a 1998 Pew Fellow.

 Douglas Crimp is an art critic, author, and the Fanny Knapp Allen Professor of Art History at the University of Rochester.

 Born in Burkina Faso and based in Berlin, architect Francis Kéré integrates traditional knowledge and craft skills into innovative and sustainable buildings worldwide.

 Thomas Allen Harris of Chimpanzee Productions is an award-winning filmmaker whose work has been featured internationally on television, at festivals, and in museums and galleries.